typst/typst/tests/typ/compute/calc.typ

 #test(calc.lcm(8, 0), 0)

 ---
-// Error: 10-41 the return value is too large
+// Error: 2-41 the result is too large
 #calc.lcm(15486487489457, 4874879896543)

 ---
-// Error: 10-12 expected at least one value
+// Error: 2-12 expected at least one value
 #calc.min()

 ---